Whether you’re new to spinning or have taken spin classes for years, you may have a lot of unanswered questions before your first Peloton ride.

 6. If you are in the military, a first responder, or are a health care worker or medical professional, you may be eligible for a free Essentials Package: pair of shoes, set of weights, and wired headphones.
 Reach out to Peloton for eligibility.

 7. Delivery can take months while some people get their bikes in days.
 Don’t be afraid to call and check for cancellations to see if you can get an earlier delivery date.
+Check out this blog post on 10 things you can do to get ready for your Peloton delivery.

 8. You have 12 months from the delivery of your bike to purchase an extended warranty.
 Check with your credit card companies for their warranties.